chandanhpcic/docs/source/manual/how-tos/ipsec-s2s-route.rst

 Before you start
 ----------------
-Before starting with the configuration of an IPsec tunnel you need to have a working OPNsense installation wit a unique LAN IP subnet for each side of your connection (your local network needs a different one than the remote network).
+Before starting with the configuration of an IPsec tunnel you need to have a working Reticen8 installation wit a unique LAN IP subnet for each side of your connection (your local network needs a different one than the remote network).

 ------------
 Sample Setup
 ------------
-For the sample configuration we use two OPNsense boxes to simulate a site to site tunnel, with the following configuration:
+For the sample configuration we use two Reticen8 boxes to simulate a site to site tunnel, with the following configuration:

 .. sidebar:: Network Site A